Datacenter Activation Coordination mode

 Applies to: Exchange Server 2013

-Datacenter Activation Coordination (DAC) mode is a property setting for a database availability group (DAG).
-DAC mode is disabled by default and should be enabled for all DAGs with two or more members that use continuous replication.
-DAC mode shouldn't be enabled for DAGs in third-party replication mode unless specified by the third-party vendor.
+Datacenter Activation Coordination (DAC) mode is a property of a database availability group (DAG).
+DAC mode is disabled by default but should be enabled for all DAGs with two or more members that use continuous replication.
+DAC mode shouldn't be enabled for DAGs that use third-party replication mode unless specified by the third-party vendor.

-For example, consider a scenario where the first datacenter contains two DAG members and the witness server, and the second datacenter contains two other DAG members.
-If the first datacenter loses power and you activate the DAG in the second datacenter (for example, by activating the alternate witness server in the second datacenter), if the first datacenter is restored without network connectivity to the second datacenter, the active databases within the DAG may enter a split brain condition.
+For example, consider a scenario where a primary datacenter contains two DAG members and the witness server, and a second datacenter contains two other DAG members.
+In this scenario, the DAG is not in DAC mode.
+The primary datacenter loses power, so you activate the DAG in the second datacenter.
+Eventually power to the primary datacenter is restored, and the DAG members in the primary datacenter, which had quorum before the power failure, will start up and mount their databases.
+Because the primary datacenter was restored without network connectivity to the second datacenter, and because the DAG was not in DAC mode, the active databases within the DAG entered a split brain condition.

 You might think of DAC mode as an application level of quorum for mounting databases.
 To understand the purpose of DACP and how it works, it's important to understand the primary scenario it's intended to handle.
 Consider the two-datacenter scenario.
 Suppose there is a complete power failure in the primary datacenter.
 In this event, all of the servers and the WAN are down, so the organization makes the decision to activate the standby datacenter.
 In almost all such recovery scenarios, when power is restored to the primary datacenter, WAN connectivity is typically not immediately restored.
 This means that the DAG members in the primary datacenter will power up, but they won’t be able to communicate with the DAG members in the activated standby datacenter.
 The primary datacenter should always contain the majority of the DAG quorum voters, which means that when power is restored, even in the absence of WAN connectivity to the DAG members in the standby datacenter, the DAG members in the primary datacenter have a majority and therefore have quorum.
 This is a problem because with quorum, these servers may be able to mount their databases, which in turn would cause divergence from the actual active databases that are now mounted in the activated standby datacenter.

 DACP was created to address this issue.
 Active Manager stores a bit in memory (either a 0 or a 1) that tells the DAG whether it's allowed to mount local databases that are assigned as active on the server.
-When a DAG is running in DAC mode (which would be any DAG with three or more members), each time Active Manager starts up the bit is set to 0, meaning it isn't allowed to mount databases.
+When a DAG is running in DAC mode, each time Active Manager starts up the bit is set to 0, meaning it isn't allowed to mount databases.
 Because it's in DAC mode, the server must try to communicate with all other members of the DAG that it knows to get another DAG member to give it an answer as to whether it can mount local databases that are assigned as active to it.
 The answer comes in the form of the bit setting for other Active Managers in the DAG.
 If another server responds that its bit is set to 1, it means servers are allowed to mount databases, so the server starting up sets its bit to 1 and mounts its databases.

 But when you recover from a primary datacenter power outage where the servers are recovered but WAN connectivity has not been restored, all of the DAG members in the primary datacenter will have a DACP bit value of 0; and therefore none of the servers starting back up in the recovered primary datacenter will mount databases, because none of them can communicate with a DAG member that has a DACP bit value of 1.